Asynchronous Capacity per Unit Cost: Introduction

 There are $B$ bits of information which needs to be communicated.
 The number $B$ can be viewed as the size of a burst in the above scenario, with consecutive bursts occurring so infrequently that we can consider each burst in complete isolation.
 The $B$ bits are coded and transmitted over a memoryless channel using a sequence of symbols that have costs associated with them.
 The rate $\bm{R}$ per unit cost is the total number of bits divided by the cost of the transmitted sequence.

 The data burst arrives at a {\emph{random symbol time}} $\nu$, not known {\em a priori} to the receiver.
 Without knowing $\nu$, the goal of the receiver is to reliably decode the information bits by observing the outputs of the channel.
 Although the receiver does not know $\nu$, we assume that both the transmitter and the receiver know that $\nu$ lies in the range from $1$ to $A$.
 The integer $A$ characterizes the asynchronism level or the timing uncertainty between the transmitter and the receiver.
 At all times before and after the actual transmission, the receiver observes pure noise.
-The noise distribution corresponds to a special `idle symbol' $\star$ being sent across the channel.
+The noise distribution corresponds to a special ``idle symbol'' $\star$ being sent across the channel.

-The main result in the paper is a single-letter characterization of the asynchronous capacity per unit cost, or, equivalently, the minimum cost to transmit one bit of information.
-Under the further assumption that the idle symbol $\star$ is allowed to be used in the codewords and has zero cost, the result simplifies and admits a very simple interpretation: for $B$ large, the minimum cost to transmit $B$ bits of information asynchronously is:
+The main result in this paper is a single-letter characterization of the asynchronous capacity per unit cost, or, equivalently, the minimum cost to transmit one bit of information.
+Under the further assumption that the idle symbol $\star$ is allowed to be used in the codewords and has zero cost, the result simplifies and admits a very simple interpretation: the minimum cost to transmit $B$ bits of information asynchronously is

-where $\ck_{\rm sync}$ is the minimum cost to transmit one bit of information in the synchronous setting. \footnote{In this paper, all logarithms are taken to base $2$.} Thus, the timing uncertainty imposes an additional cost of $\ck_{\rm sync} \log A$ as compared to the synchronous setting.
-Note that this result implies that the additional cost is significant only when $A$ is at least exponential $B$.
+where $\ck_{\rm sync}$ is the minimum cost to transmit one bit of information in the synchronous setting.\footnote{In this paper, all logarithms are taken to base $2$.} Thus, the timing uncertainty imposes an additional cost of $\ck_{\rm sync} \log A$ as compared to the synchronous setting.
+Note that this result implies that the additional cost is significant only when the parameter $\log A$ is at least comparable to $B$.